Category: Bike Law Illinois

 Read More

-The new Illinois e-bike law leaves the door open for municipalities throughout the state to restrict their use in some places where traditional bicycles are allowed.
+The new Illinois e-bike law regarding electric assist bicycles was clarified earlier this month when Illinois Governor Bruce Rauner signed a bill outlining their use on roads and paths.
+The new law, however, leaves the door open for municipalities throughout the state to restrict their use in some places where traditional bicycles are allowed.
+The…

 Read More